A brief comparison of

 While Covenant Theology claims to read these passages "literally", it fails to distinguish between the physical and spiritual seed of Abraham.]

-- Gal 6:16 "...the Israel of God" [speaking primarily of Jewish believers in Christ]
+- Gal 6:16 "...the Israel of God" [speaking of Jews who believe in Jesus Christ, in contrast to unbelieving Jews]

 - Gal 3:29 "...the seed of Abraham" [speaking of Jews and Gentiles who are spiritually 'born again' by faith in Christ.
 By such faith, like that of Abraham, they become spiritual "children of God," not to be confused with the physical seed of Abraham.]

 - Php 3:3 "we are the circumcision... which worship God in the Spirit, and rejoice in Christ Jesus, and have no confidence in the flesh."
 [The term 'the circumcision' often refers to ethnic Jews.
-However, in this passage Paul is contrasting the physical rite with cutting off all confidence in fleshly rituals and assets.
+However, in this passage Paul is contrasting the physical rite (which involved cutting off a piece of flesh) with cutting off all confidence in fleshly rituals and assets.
 True heart righteousness comes from Christ alone, apart from any merit on my part.
-But that righteousness does not transform me into an Israelite.]
+But that righteousness does not transform a believing Gentile into an Israelite.]

 - Therefore, under Covenant Theology...